pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 Doing a traditional deprecation cycle that lives in several minor feature releases will probably be too noisy.
 Indexing is too common an operation to include a warning (even if we limit it to just those operations that previously returned views).
-However, it should be possible to provide a last release before the major version bump that raises future warnings for the cases that will change behaviour.
-We can then provide a clearly documented upgrade path to first upgrade to this one version with warnings, fix all warnings, and then upgrade to the new major release.
+However, we can already implement this proposal and make it available before becoming the default behaviour, such that users can opt-in and test their code (this is currently possible with `pd.options.mode.copy_on_write = True`).
+Further, it should be possible to also provide a "warning" mode that raises warnings for all cases that will change behaviour under the Copy-on-Write proposal.
+If we have such a warning mode, we could also enable those warnings by default in a last release before the major version bump.
+We can then provide a clearly documented upgrade path to first enable the warnings, fix all warnings, and then enable the Copy-on-Write mode and ensure your code is still working, and then finally upgrade to the new major release.

 ## Implementation